 St Tropez France Travel Guide

-The Sea of Saint-Tropez and its surrounding natural areas are part of the Côte d'Azur's protected coastline, preserving unique ecosystems.
+The Sea of Saint-Tropez and its surrounding natural areas belong to the Côte d'Azur's protected coastline, preserving unique ecosystems.

 The country of france has comprehensive recycling programs.
 Look for marked bins and reduce waste by using Reusable water bottles and shopping bags.

-The Mediterranean region can experience water scarcity.
+The Mediterranean region may encounter lack of water.
 Conserve water by taking shorter showers and paying attention to your usage.

 Your travel decisions can positively influence the environment.